MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/respond-machine-alerts.md

 :::image type="content" source="images/atp-app-restriction.png" alt-text="The application restriction message" lightbox="images/atp-app-restriction.png":::

-> [!NOTE]
+>[!NOTE]
-> The notification is not available on Windows Server 2016 and Windows Server 2012 R2.
+>The notification is not available on Windows Server 2016 and Windows Server 2012 R2, and non-Windows platforms.

 ## Isolate devices from the network